Step One: Clean Off Contaminants and Corrosives

 Ideally, you should hang your tent out to line dry in the shade, but if you don’t happen to have a yard in which to do so, throwing it over a stairwell banister, a door, or a few chairs will do the trick.

-Step 3: Store in a Suitable Location
+Step 3: How to Store Your tent in a Suitable Location

 Where and how you store your tent plays as vital a role as anything in keeping it in good nick.
 The ideal storage place needs to fulfil two basic criteria.
 It must be dry and cool as dampness and warmth can easily cause mildewing, mould, fraying of the materials, and de-lamination—at which point your tent will be damaged beyond repair.